Pearls Before Swine by Stephan Pastis for October 31, 2019

 43. Missing large

-darlabass over 4 years ago
+darlabass about 5 years ago

 Many have forgotten the history of the journalists who have made an impact on our country and the world.
 Recently the woman from the Miami Herald, Debra Brown(?), who exposed Jeff Epstein in Florida and then finally got the state of NY to go after him again after 5 years with new evidence she uncovered.
 Then there was Watergate, Monica Lewinsky affair, etc. Even in CA a journalist exposed an entire city council of embezzlement.
 My utility, PGE, is so going down by the reporting of “deferred maintenance” on power lines that have caused the fires now and from 2 years ago.